 Religious Education for CHILDREN is offered for young disciples of the ages of Kindergarten through 8th grade.
 Jesus Christ, the Divine Teacher, has given parents the duty to pass the faith on to their children or grandchildren and religious education classes are designed to supplement their instructions.
 The elements of the program of Religious education classes for CHILDREN are:

-· A schedule that allows families to celebrate Holy Mass together, before or after Sunday School classes; 10:00 AM until 11:10 AM
+A schedule that allows families to celebrate Holy Mass together, before or after Sunday School classes.
+Our session runs from 10:00 AM until 11:10 AM.

-· A two-year course of study (as required by the Diocese of Harrisburg) at the age-appropriate level of religious formation in preparation to receive the sacraments of First Holy Communion and Confirmation.
-The appropriate time to begin preparation for First Holy Communion is in First through Second Grade.
-The appropriate time to begin preparation for Confirmation is seventh through eighth grade.
+A two-year course of study (as required by the Diocese of Harrisburg) at the age-appropriate level of religious formation in preparation to receive the sacraments of First Holy Communion and Confirmation.

-· A special class for UNBAPTIZED children who have attained the age of reason (7 years of age or older), have already attended one year of religious formation and wish to enter the Catholic Church through the Rite of Christian Initiation.
-This class is offered on Monday evenings from 5:30 PM to 6:45 PM.
+A special class for UNBAPTIZED children who have attained the age of reason (7 years of age or older), have already attended one year of religious formation and wish to enter the Catholic Church through the Rite of Christian Initiation.
+This class is offered on Monday nights.